DavesCodeMusings/Inform7/README.md

 * Bridge the Gap -- An example of making a room off limits to a player, but beyond the usual locked door.
 A space is divided into three rooms with the central room having a large chasm blocking the player's access.
 However, in the starting location, there is a ladder that can be used to span the chasm.
 * Get Up First -- The player starts the story in bed and must leave the bed before being able to do anything else.
+* Keys to the Attic -- It's the same old story, really.
+There's an interesting unmarked door, but it's locked and the player cannot enter without first finding the keys.
+In this case, the keys are on the floor of the bedroom closet.